Super MRI scans hand damage in rare disease

 Summary

-This study used a very powerful 7 Tesla MRI to take detailed pictures of the hands of 50 people with systemic sclerosis (a rare autoimmune disease) and healthy volunteers.
-The goal was to better understand bone, joint, and blood vessel problems in the hands.
-Researchers looked for signs of damage like bone swelling, joint inflammation, and narrowed blood vessels.
-This was an observational study, not a treatment trial, so it aimed to gather knowledge rather than test a new therapy.
+This study used a very powerful 7 Tesla MRI to look at the hands of 50 people with systemic sclerosis (scleroderma), a rare autoimmune disease.
+The goal was to see bone, joint, and blood vessel problems in detail.
+Researchers hope this will help them understand how the disease affects hands.

 Get updates